 - They can generate substantial power

 - Compact Design

 - Depending on the application, hydraulic actuators need to be sized.

 Disadvantages of Hydraulic Actuators:

 - Energy inefficient

-- Operation can be noisy
+- The operation can be noisy

 Electric actuators or Electric Motor Actuators

-Electric Actuators are electromechanical devices used to remotely control quarter turn valves such as ball and butterfly valves.
+Electric Actuators are electromechanical devices used to remotely control quarter-turn valves such as ball and butterfly valves.
 Compared to their pneumatic and hydraulic counterparts, electric valve actuators offer a more efficient, cleaner, and quieter method of valve control.
 They can be purchased as a package with the valve or as a separate unit.